 A private non-profit association created to collaborate in the implementation of the PCI Strategy - Produce, Preserve, Include

-On February 27, 2019, Decree no. 46 of the Government of the State of Mato Grosso established in its Article 1 that the Strategy: Produce, Conserve and Include, conducted within the scope of the State’s Public Administration by the Office of the Chief of Staff, will be implemented in collaboration with a private, non-profit association, called The PCI Institute (Instituto PCI), which will be responsible for:
+On February 27, 2019, Decree no. 46 of the Government of the State of Mato Grosso established in its Article 1 that the Strategy: Produce, Conserve and Include, conducted within the scope of the State’s Public Administration by the Office of the Chief of Staff, will be implemented in collaboration with a private, non-profit association, called The PCI Institute (or “Instituto PCI” in portuguese) (CNPJ 51.024.695/0001-82).